THANUSHRM/e-learning/README.md

 # e-learning
-I have develpe a code for my major project
+I have develope a code for my major project